Appenzeller Cheese vs Gruyère Cheese

 Appenzeller's texture can be described as "firm".
 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of none.
 Gruyère's texture can be described as "dense, moister".

-Appenzeller Cheese has a piquant, tangy flavor.
-Gruyère Cheese has a nutty, complex flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".

 Appearance and Aging